Virtual Real Estate Investor's Toolbox

 Craigslist

 CraigslistCraigslist is one of the highest-traffic websites in the world for buying and selling real estate, and it's a crucial component of my sales strategy.
-I’ve used Craigslist for almost every single property I’ve sold over the past 6+ years and if you aren't using it already, you should be.
+I’ve used Craigslist to sell many of my properties; if you aren't using it already, you should be.

 Zillow

 zillow logoZillow is another solid platform you can use to create property listings.
-This site will give you an easy (and free) medium to do reach thousands of people in a matter of minutes.
+This site will give you an easy (and free) medium to reach thousands of people in a matter of minutes.
 The ads take minutes to put together and look great.
-I still use Zillow to this day because it’s free, easy-to-use and it gets great results!
+I still use Zillow because it’s free and easy to use, and it gets great results!

 Facebook

 facebook marketplace logoFacebook is a website that needs no introduction.
 In addition to being the dominant player in social media today, it has also grown into a very active and effective place to buy and sell real estate.
-Whether you choose to post properties for sale in the Facebook Marketplace or in one of the local “For Sale” Facebook Groups in your area – this social platform offers a TON of opportunities to get more exposure.
+Whether you post properties for sale in the Facebook Marketplace or in one of the local “For Sale” Facebook Groups in your area – this social platform offers many opportunities to get more exposure.

 Pebble

-rei pebble logoWhether you're building a buying website, a selling website, or a squeeze page, Pebble has you covered on all fronts, and all for the same price.
-When I started using REI Conversion, I was amazed at how good their templates looked, how easy they were to build and how effortless they were to manage.
+rei pebble logoWhether you're building a buying website, a selling website, or a squeeze page, Pebble has you covered on all fronts for the same price.
+When I started using REI Conversion, I was amazed at how good their templates looked, how easy they were to build, and how effortless they were to manage.

-Most real estate investors can survive without a website, but if you're trying to work this business as a virtual real estate investor, this goes up a few notches in terms of importance.
-In many ways, this is the first impression most people will have of your business, and given how important trust is, it's important that your first impression is a good one.
-Along the same lines as your phone system, this isn't an area you want to mess around with… go with an option that's going to be easy to build and manage.
+Most real estate investors can survive without a website, but if you're trying to work this business as a virtual real estate investor, this goes up a few notches in importance.
+In many ways, this is the first impression most people will have of your business and given how important trust is, your first impression must be a good one.
+Along the same lines as your phone system, this isn't an area you want to mess around with… go with an option that will be easy to build and manage.
 I haven't regretted it, and I don't think you will either.

 Dealing With Information Gaps

-Now, it's only fair to acknowledge that “virtual real estate investing” doesn't come without its challenges.
+It's only fair to acknowledge that “virtual real estate investing” doesn't come without challenges.

-Let's be abundantly clear about one thing – YES, there is certainly some value in visiting a property on-site, in real-time, and see exactly what you're buying with your own eyes.
+Let's be abundantly clear: YES, there is certainly some value in visiting a property on-site, in real-time, and see exactly what you're buying with your own eyes.
 I'm not going to deny that when I have this luxury, it always adds an element of comfort and certainty to the deals I'm working on.

-Ken McElroy analysis paralysisAt the end of the day, if you want to be successful with virtual investing, you need to get comfortable living with SOME (though not very much) ambiguity in your research process.
+Ken McElroy analysis paralysisUltimately, if you want to be successful with virtual investing, you need to get comfortable living with SOME (though not very much) ambiguity in your research process.

-When you encounter a property that has information gaps, it's simply a matter of how resourceful you are.
+When you encounter a property with information gaps, it's simply a matter of how resourceful you are.
 The answers are always out there somewhere – but do you have the resources and connections (hint: see above) to fill in these holes?

-Perhaps another appropriate question is this: “Does this information really matter?”
+Perhaps another appropriate question is this: “Does this information matter?”

 I've seen more than one investor (including myself) get hung up on one issue or another that didn't need to become a show-stopper.
-If you've taken a look at all the most pressing issues and you feel reasonably comfortable with the property – don't be afraid to move forward!
+If you've looked at all the most pressing issues and feel reasonably comfortable with the property, don't be afraid to move forward!

 The nature of due diligence is that good information comes at a cost.
-Sometimes that cost is in the form of dollars, sometimes that cost is in the form of wasted time and inconvenience.
+Sometimes, that cost is in the form of dollars; sometimes, that cost is wasted time and inconvenience.
 Make no mistake about it – whether you're digging up the information yourself or paying someone else to do it – you'll have to pay the price one way or another.

-If you find yourself wondering whether it's worth the added cost of a property inspection, the hassle of doing a title search or figuring out how to do payment processing – if these extra costs are causing that much difficulty in your decision-making, perhaps you're pursuing the wrong properties in the first place?
-If your profit margin is SO SMALL, that an extra $100 – $200 in closing costs is going to kill the deal, maybe you need to save up your pennies, let your cash reserves build for a while and then start aiming for some bigger fish.
+If you find yourself wondering whether it's worth the added cost of a property inspection, the hassle of doing a title search, or figuring out how to do payment processing – if these extra costs are causing that much difficulty in your decision-making, perhaps you're pursuing the wrong properties in the first place?
+If your profit margin is SO SMALL that an extra $100 – $200 in closing costs will kill the deal, maybe you need to save up your pennies, let your cash reserves build for a while, and then start aiming for some bigger fish.

-I understand – many of us have to start with the small stuff (I certainly did) but as a general rule, it's not smart to ignore certain due diligence items simply because you don't want to pay for it.
-The cost of mistakes in these areas can be WAY more costly in the end if you don't catch them before they land in your lap.
+I understand – many of us have to start with the small stuff (I certainly did), but as a general rule, it's not smart to ignore certain due diligence items simply because you don't want to pay for them.
+Mistakes in these areas can be WAY more costly if you don't catch them before they land in your lap.
 If you ever find yourself at the crossroads of deciding on costs you can't justify based on a deal that's too small, it's usually best to walk away.

 About the author